|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The paper argued that the information is no longer confidential, having been put in the public domain by McGillLeaks, but decided not to force the matter to court, due to resource constraints, but maintains that it did not steal the documents since they were already public.

 When the controversial “Echoes of the Holocaust” event was held on campus in October of 2009, McGill’s administration failed to uphold free speech rights when this event was forcibly disrupted and shut down by protesters.
 Campus security took no action to quiet or remove the protesters.
 McGill’s choice to condone the shut-down of this event rendered meaningless its laudable rejection, prior to the event taking place, of calls to cancel the event.

 Freedom of expression and academic freedom are not referenced in the Mission of the Student Society of McGill University (SSMU).

-The SSMU Equity Committee has the power to remove a club’s funding if this Committee deems the club’s action or discussion to be in violation of the Equity Policy.
+The SSMU Equity Committee has the power to remove a club’s funding if the Committee deems the club’s action or discussion to be in violation of the Equity Policy.
 Section 12.3 (Revocation) of the Internal Regulations of Student Groups also states that the Vice-President Student Life may revoke the status of an Independent Student Group at any time:

 SSMU’s Equity Policy professes its firm commitment to “the creation of safe(r) spaces for its membership.”